yh15kla9/github-lesser-known-programming-languages/README.md

 - [V1](https://github.com/mwiedeV1/v1) - V1 is a simple functional interpreter language with syntax from C, PHP and JavaScript.
 It was developed from the scratch.
 The focus is on administrative and experimental programming, but it has enhanced benefits like Multithreading, CGI, Web functions and native function calling.
 The most buildin functions are compatible with PHP, for example fopen().
 - [Vortex](https://github.com/dibsonthis/Vortex) - Vortex is a language designed to explore links and relationships between entities.
 It heavily relies on side effects, and as such it would fall under the Dysfunctional Programming paradigm.
 # W:
-- [Wing](https://github.com/winglang/wing) - Winglang is a new open-source programming language designed for the cloud (aka "cloud-oriented").
-Wing enables developers to build distributed systems that leverage cloud services as first-class citizens by combining infrastructure and application code in a safe and unified programming model (aka "cloud-oriented").
-Wing programs can be executed locally (yes, no internet required) using a fully-functional simulator, or deployed to any cloud provider (yes, Wing programs are portable across providers).
 # X:
 # Y:
 - [Yorick](https://software.llnl.gov/yorick-doc/) - Yorick is an interpreted programming language for scientific simulations or calculations, postprocessing or steering large simulation codes, interactive scientific graphics, and reading, writing, or translating large files of numbers.